rojr/scaffold-email-template/README.md

-# scaffold-email-template
+# Email Template Scaffold
-A Rhubarb Scaffold that aspires to make editing email templates easy for users
+A Rhubarb Scaffold that aspires to make the editing of email templates easy for users